SourceBox-LLC/OpenAthena/README.md

 ### Testing with Dummy Tables

-OpenAthena can be tested without an OpenS3 instance using dummy tables:
+OpenAthena can be tested without an OpenS3 instance using dummy tables.
+This approach allows development and testing of OpenAthena without requiring an actual OpenS3 connection.

+#### Option 1: Using Docker Compose (Recommended)

-1. Create a test catalog with a dummy table:
+1. Ensure you have a test catalog with dummy table definitions:

 ```yaml
 # test_catalog.yml